-Nathan is currently working on two projects.
+Currently, Nathan is working on two projects.
 His current creative project, For Other Animals, received grant funding from the Culture & Animals Foundation.
 This web-based international project employs written narratives and visual media to connect the public to the experiences of animal sanctuary residents and their human caretakers, while encouraging the public to see members of other species as unique individuals.
-In his forthcoming book chapter, Strategic Empathy, Digital Technologies, and Animal Activism: In Pursuit of Total Liberation, Nathan attempts to influence and inspire activists by offering a framework of empathy in which they might operate when engaging with the public.
+In his forthcoming book chapter, Strategic Empathy, Intra-Sectional Demonstrations, and Animal Activism: In Pursuit of Total Liberation, Nathan attempts to influence and inspire activists by offering a framework of empathy in which they might operate when engaging with the public.

 Nathan seeks opportunities to teach critical studies courses that give attention to nonhuman animals in film and other media.
 His research interests include the representation and use of nonhuman animals in film and media; empathy; and the place, oppression, and invisibility of animals in human cultures.